mhamzas/sfdx-workshop-for2GP/docs/_workbook_1/07-unit-7-overview.md

   data-chapter="8"
 />

-In this final unit, you'll learn how an ISV Partner can use Salesforce DX to "close the circle" by getting your updated code back into your packaging org, and even uploading it as a new managed package version.
+In this final unit, you'll learn how an ISV Partner can use Salesforce DX to "close the circle" by getting your updated code and a new managed/Unlocked package version.

+For Worflow of the Packaging in 2GP, learn more here: https://developer.salesforce.com/docs/atlas.en-us.pkg2_dev.meta/pkg2_dev/sfdx_dev_dev2gp_workflow.htm

 <!--
 ### Prepare Your SFDX Source for Conversion